gary-archer/oauth.logaggregation.elasticsearch/README.md

 The following notes describe a Docker based local development setup.\
 For an end-to-end Kubernetes example, run the [Cloud Native Deployment](https://github.com/gary-archer/oauth.cloudnative.deployment) instead.

-### Download SSL Certificates
+### Configure DNS and SSL

-First ensure that Docker is installed and run the following script first:
+On the first install, run the following script:

 ```bash
 ./deployment/docker-local/downloadcerts.sh
 ```

-### Configure DNS and SSL

 Add the External URL for Elasticsearch and Kibana to your hosts file: